 5.3.
-UNIGRO FARMER LENDING
+UNIGRO AGRICULTURAL FINANCE

-UNIGRO farmer lending is one of the businesses making up AFGRI's financial portfolio; AFGRI is an agricultural company with a core focus on grain commodity.
-UNIGRO provide agricultural finance to commercial farmers throughout South Africa.
+UNIGRO agricultural finance is one of the businesses making up AFGRI's financial portfolio; AFGRI is an agricultural company with a core focus on grain commodity.
+UNIGRO provide hire-purchase finance to farming operations throughout South Africa.
+It mainly specialises on financing for the purchase of new & used agricultural equipment and online services (e-accounts).
+These services are rendered to various agricultural commodity sectors such as vegetable, fruit, cotton etc.